 Dickens fumbles behind the CPU.
 “Jane darling, where in blazes does this router cable go?”

 “For pity’s sake, Charles, read the manual.
 Can’t you see I’m knee deep in cow-patties trying to set up this confounded printer?”

 3. Purchase promotional pens, bookmarks, postcards, or other give-away goodies.

 “Jane!
 Come here.
 Look at this nifty coffee cup available at cafepress?
-We could put the cover of your latest book on it and give them out to booksellers in appreciation of them hosting our signings.”
+We could put the cover of your latest book on it and hand them out to booksellers in appreciation of them hosting our signings.”

 “Jane, Jane, ever the pragmatist.”
 Dickens shakes his head.
-“Stop your scrimping and think of the goodwill it would foster.
+“Stop your scrimping, and think of the goodwill it would foster.
 Oh, and BTW, I love it when you grab my mouse.”